 3. Membership categories shall be:

-Students who are attending an accredited college or university; and are majoring in journalism, public relations, advertising or broadcast media.
+f) Student: Students who are attending an accredited college or university; and are majoring in journalism, PR, advertising or broadcast media.

 1. All dues are payable on an annual basis.

 2. All members of the club shall be personally liable to the club for their dues and assessments, but no director or member shall be personally liable for the debts, liabilities or obligations of the club.